 I then decided I wanted to qualify.
 At the time, a few months into a full time job with a 5, 8 and 11 year old I did question my crazy decision to study, but I persevered and passed all three ACILA papers, just leaving the dissertations and final interview to complete.

-I moved to Davies two and a half years ago and plucked up the courage to write my seven dissertations.
-Shortly after starting these I was suddenly taken ill and had a year of three major surgical procedures.
-This made me even more determined to complete my qualification.
+Following a move to Davies I plucked up the courage to finally write my seven dissertations.
+Shortly after starting these I was suddenly taken ill and had a year of three major surgical procedures, but this made me even more determined to complete my qualification.

 Helena Evans ACILA FIFAA